EMGuyant/inquisitive-nature/_posts/2022-08-19-powerautomate-inbox-cleanup.md

 ![Flow Example 2 Internal Sorting](/assets/img/2022-08-19-pwrauto-move-email/flow_for_each_email_2_5.png){: .post__img}

->It is important to now that the folder ID in the `Move email` actions is preceded by `Id::`
+>It is important to note that the folder ID in the `Move email` actions is preceded by `Id::`

 If the above condition is not met, the email is sorted by domain.
 This sorting involves three steps.
 First, a compose action is used to get the folderID of the corresponding domain folder with the inputs argument set to: